nicolargo/rustarena/PRINCIPLE.md

 # Rust principle #08

-"Flow control conditions should be a bool."
+"Flow control condition should be a bool."

 ```rust
 if true {